Downsizing in Retirement: Is it a good idea?

 - Cover medical and dental expenses.

 - Give to your children or grandchildren when they need it most.

-- Choose your own in-home care service and tailor it to meet your needs.
+- Choose your in-home care service and tailor it to meet your needs.

 - Cover the costs of transitioning to residential aged care.

-Our Household Loan allows you to live in the home you love while enjoying the lifestyle you deserve.
+Our Household Loan allows you to avoid downsizing in retirement and continue living in the home you love while enjoying the lifestyle you deserve.

 Applications for credit are subject to eligibility and lending criteria.
 Fees and charges are payable and terms and conditions apply (available on request).
 Household Capital Pty Limited is a credit representative (512757) of Mortgage Direct Pty Limited ACN 075 721 434.
 Australian Credit Licence 391876.